abarrak/abarrak/README.md

 * 📘 Articles on: [abarrak.com](https://www.abarrak.com).
-* 🌱 I love the open source community, and admire the contribution culture.
+* 🌱 I love open source, and admire the contribution culture in the community.

 #
 <p float="left">